meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 The following steps can be done in any order.

+### Install Linux LTS kernel

+Sometimes the latest kernel may break things.
+For example, I have had my touchpad randomly stop working.
+It's useful to be able to boot to the LTS kernel in that case.

+1. `sudo pacman -S linux-lts`
+2. `sudo grub-mkconfig -o /etc/grub/grub.cfg`

+You can now access the LTS kernel in the boot menu under advanced options.

 ### Fix network/wifi

 If there is no network/wifi icon in the icon tray, it may be because NetworkManager is not started.